YoinkBird/cyclesafe/report/report.md

 However, these reports are advantageous due to their frequency and geographic distribution; they can reflect both time-based trends and localised trends where active traffic studies can only capture a snapshot.

 #### Interpretability in Statistics and Machine Learning
 Interpretability describes how readily understandable a process is.
-For studies based entirely on statistics, it describes how easily the results can be interpretted to correlate cause and effect.
+For studies based entirely on statistics, it describes how easily the results can be interpreted to correlate cause and effect.
 This concept extends to machine learning, and describes how easily the inputs to a model can be traced to the model's results.
 Machine learning is heavily based on traditional statistic methods, but is nonetheless often perceived as a black box due to its ability to produce results from large amounts of data which could not be handled by traditional techniques.
 It is important to be able to understand the output of a machine learning model for several reasons.
 The model exists as part of a larger framework to solve a particular problem, and as such requires supervision to ensure that the results are relevant.
 In this context, interpretability is important for adjusting the inputs, or even the problem statement, to achieve better results.
 Interpretability is also important for the end-usage of the model; the model is specific to one particular goal, whereas applications of the model may have various goals and as such need to understand how the model fits in with the overarching application.
 For example, if a model indicates that a certain trait is involved in a certain outcome, it is important to be able to understand the actual significance of this trait.
 Another example could be a model which finds that two traits lead to a certain outcome; this result requires being able to understand to what extent these traits interact.

-#### Public Safety and Trafffic Study Interpretability
+#### Public Safety and Traffic Study Interpretability
 To maximise public safety, it is important for traffic studies to be interpretable.
 This report defines interpretability of a traffic study in two ways: The traditional method of explaining which inputs lead to which outcome, and a more usable interpretation of how to best use the results of the study to improve traffic safety.
 In simpler terms, understanding how the study achieves its results, and how to practically apply the study's results.